psas/research-notebooks/simple-liquid-motor/simple-liquid-motor.markdown

 ## Define The Motor

-We want a ~2.5 kN LOX/kerosene motor.
+We want a ~2.5 kN LOX/ethanol motor.
 We can use the program [Rocket Propulsion Analysis](http://www.propulsion-analysis.com/) to do the basic thermodynamic and chemical equilibrium calculations for the given fuels.
 So we can start off with the following numbers:

 {% highlight python %}
-v_e = 2601.0   # m s-1    - Effective propellant velocity (from RPA)
+v_e = 2500.0   # m s-1    - Effective propellant velocity (from RPA)
 T   = 2500.0   # N        - Thrust (set by us)
-OF  =    2.56  #          - O/F Ratio, standard for LOX/kero
+OF  =    1.35  #          - O/F Ratio, (from RPA)
 P   =  3.5e6   # Pa       - Chamber pressure (set by us)
 O_r = 1146.0   # kg m-3   - Density of LOX
-F_r =  819.0   # kg m-3   - Density of T-1 (rocket grade kero, used in RPA sim)
+F_r =  789.0   # kg m-3   - Density of Ethanol
+F_w = 1000.0   # kg m-3   - Density of water
+F_r = F_r*0.7 + F_w*0.3 # density of 70% ethanol/water
 {% endhighlight %}

 ## Mass Flow Rate